qt-truong/zed-examples/README.md

 ## Support

-If you need help or more informations check our [Support](https://support.stereolabs.com/) page or join our [Community](https://community.stereolabs.com/).
+If you need help or more information check our [Support](https://support.stereolabs.com/) page or join our [Community](https://community.stereolabs.com/).